Welcome to the website of the Geneva Internet Disputes Resolution Policies 1.0 (GIDRP 1.0).

 Proposal 2.2: Owners of IPR should be shielded from competition law liability when seeking compensation for the use of their technology, provided however:

 Coordination with competition authorities

-Proposal 3.1: The fast track ADR procedure described under Sections 1 and 2 above should be considered as compliant with legitimate requirements of competition law and, therefore, competition authorities should not intervene unless the IPR owner has not complied with one of the alternatives set out in Proposal 2.2.
+Proposal 3.1: The fast track ADR procedure described under Proposals 1 and 2 above should be considered as compliant with legitimate requirements of competition law and, therefore, competition authorities should not intervene unless the IPR owner has not complied with one of the alternatives set out in Proposal 2.2.

 Proposal 3.2: In the course of the ADR procedure, the arbitration tribunal/the appellate court could seek an opinion – on a no-name basis – from one or several major competition authorities if a question of principle arises.

 The emergence of new social facts does not as such render obsolete the existing applicable rules of international law.
 However, new social facts may give rise to new practices, which becomes rules of international law either through implicit or express consent.
 For instance, the creation of nuclear weapons after the Geneva Conventions and customary international law did not render obsolete the rules of international humanitarian law.
 The same goes with the Internet.
 Neither the development of the Internet nor its increasing pervasiveness in contemporary daily life changes the general regime of international law, including the rules governing the immunities applicable to states and international organizations.
 As a practical consequence, existing rules of international law, both customary and conventional, applicable to state immunities continue to govern legal relations falling within their scope of application.

 A state can therefore invoke its sovereign immunity as a bar to legal proceedings for activities it conducts in it acts in its sovereign capacity.
 Par in parem non habet imperium.
 However, when a state acts in its private capacity, engaging in acta iure gestionis, that is to say as a private person, it cannot avail itself of immunities.